Docker Container Restarts With Exit Code 137 (OOM Killed): Fix It

 2. Slow leak in app code

-Process RSS grows monotonically over hours or days.
-Eventually hits the limit.
-Restart cycle becomes predictable (e.g. every 36 hours).
+Process RSS grows monotonically over hours or days, then hits the limit.
+The restart cycle becomes predictable (for example, every 36 hours).

-How to spot it: docker stats over time shows monotone climb.
+How to spot it: docker stats over time shows a monotone climb that does not fall back after traffic drops.

 3. Unbounded in-process cache

-Map/dict used as a cache with no LRU.
-Every unique key adds an entry.
-Memory grows forever.
+A Map/dict used as a cache with no eviction.
+Every unique key adds an entry, so memory grows forever.

-How to spot it: Heap dump shows one Map instance with hundreds of thousands of entries.
+How to spot it: a heap snapshot shows one Map (or dict) instance with hundreds of thousands of entries.

 4. Connection pool with no upper bound

-ORM creates a new connection per request without releasing.
-Each connection costs MB.
-Memory climbs with concurrency.
+An ORM creates a new connection per request without releasing it.
+Each connection costs MB, so memory climbs with concurrency.

-How to spot it: Pool size in metrics exceeds documented max; heap shows many DB driver objects.
+How to spot it: pool size in metrics exceeds the documented max; the heap shows many DB-driver objects.

-5. Native code allocations not visible to the heap profiler
+5. Native allocations the heap profiler cannot see

-How to spot it: Language heap looks healthy but RSS is double.
+How to spot it: the language heap looks healthy but the cgroup RSS is roughly double.
+Compare cat /sys/fs/cgroup/memory.current (what the kernel charges) against your runtime’s reported heap.

 Shortest path to fix